 The facts of daily life are deducted in part from the detailed inventories of the Vermeer household and paintings.

-I intend to go into more detail later, but one page had a historical tidbit I found fascinating.
+I intend to go into more detail later, but one historical tidbit I found fascinating.

 If a baby does not suck strongly, a mother’s milk can begin dry up.
 That’s as true today as it was 1000 years ago.